harrycot/foostack/README.md

 thinking of removing the use of obfuscator.
 =========
 TODO:
-      - use db file as blockchain (everything dont need to be stored);
+      - blockchain sync and manage which nodes are right.
 ```